armaxri/vscode-action-group-executer/README.md

 ## Features

-The following settings can be set and enter `Execute an Action Group` as command to select your prepared settings:
+The following settings can be set and enter `ActionGroupExec: Execute Action Group` as command to select your prepared settings:

 ```json
 {